 A basic, reference experiment is performed to reconstruct the conceptual model of a PV anomaly that extends from the stratosphere.
-Figure 5Figure 6 shows a stratospheric intrusion simulated to a depth of 5000m from the dynamical tropopause stipulated at 12500m AGL.
+Figure 6 shows a stratospheric intrusion simulated to a depth of 5000m from the dynamical tropopause stipulated at 12500m AGL.
 The stratospheric intrusion has the standard horizontal radial width of 200km.
 The -1.5 PVU contour is calculated to be at a height of 11287m AGL (as described in Section 2.2).
 The stratospheric intrusion extends to a depth of 6594m AGL.
-Figure 5Figure 6 also reveals shows the cyclonic motion that exists as a result of theis induced around the stratospheric intrusion as is seen in the conceptual model in Figure 1.
-The cyclonic motiondevelopment is shown in Figure 5Figure 6 by the positive meridional wind velocities (wind flow "into the page") shown by the solid grey contours to the west of the intrusion and the negative meridional wind velocities (wind flow "out of the page") shown by the dashed grey contours.
-The resultant upper-level cyclonic development motion emerges in the upper-level pressure fields as an amplifiedying trough as shown in Figure 6Figure 7A.
-With time, the continued cyclonic development in the upper-levels could result in a closed circulation or COL. This re-emphasises the effect of basic PV theory that shows that cut off lowsCOLs are generated from

-260 high-PV intrusions of stratospheric air as shown by Hoskins et al. (1985).
+Figure 6 also reveals cyclonic motion that is induced around the stratospheric intrusion as is seen in the conceptual model in Figure 1.
+The cyclonic development is shown in Figure 6 by the positive meridional wind velocities (wind flow "into the page") shown by the solid grey contours to the west of the intrusion and the negative meridional wind velocities (wind flow "out of the page") shown by the dashed grey contours.
+The upper-level cyclonic development emerges in the upper-level pressure fields as an amplifying trough as shown in Figure 7A.
+With time, the continued cyclonic development in the upper-levels could result in a closed circulation or COL. This re-emphasises the effect of basic PV theory that shows that cut-off lows are generated from high-PV intrusions of stratospheric air as shown by Hoskins et al. (1985).
 Although strong cyclonic rotation is confined to the area around the intrusion, weak cyclonic rotation is present throughout much of the cross-sectional domain, including the surface.
-This is shown by the outer-most wind velocity contours in Figure 5Figure 6.
+This is shown by the outer-most wind velocity contours in Figure 6.

-Figure 6Figure 7B shows the surface pressure isobars (black contours) together with the surface wind vectors.
+Figure 7B shows the surface pressure isobars (black contours) together with the surface wind vectors.
 Before the introduction of the PV anomaly, this field is set at a constant 1000hPa.
-It is clear that a surface pressure decrease and cyclonic

-265 rotation around the axis of the stratospheric intrusion is induced by the stratospheric intrusion, has resulted in a decrease in the surface pressure and has induced cyclonic rotation around the axis of the stratospheric intrusion, as predicted by theory.
-A drop of 3hPa in surface pressure is observed as a result of after the introduction of the stratospheric intrusion.
+It is clear that the stratospheric intrusion has resulted in a decrease in the surface pressure and has induced cyclonic rotation around the axis of the stratospheric intrusion, as predicted by theory.
+A drop of 3hPa in surface pressure is observed as a result of the introduction of the stratospheric intrusion.
 Moreover, this low-pressure minimum is enclosed by at least one isohypse.
-Relative vorticities within the centre of the surface circulation are shown by shaded colours in Figure 6Figure 7B.
-The lowest relative vorticity observed within the induced surface circulation 270 is seen with the central surface pressure of the surface cyclone decreasing by 4hPa within six hours.

-$0.9x10^{-5}s^{-1}s{2}$ which falls barely outside the thresholds for surface cyclogenesis as defined in Section 2.3.
-Although by this definition the surface cyclogenetic forcing is very small, this is very close (within $1x10^{-5}s^{-1}$) to the lower limit for weak surface cyclogenetic forcing.
+Relative vorticities within the centre of the surface circulation are shown by shaded colours in Figure 7B.
+The lowest relative vorticity observed within the induced surface circulation is 0.9x10-5s-1, which falls barely outside the thresholds for surface cyclogenesis as defined in Section 2.3.
+Although by this definition the surface cyclogenetic forcing is very small, this is very close (within 1x10-5s-1) to the lower limit for weak surface cyclogenetic forcing.

 A similar intrusion was observed in the South Atlantic that resulted in a similar decrease in surface pressure and the development of a surface cyclone (Iwabe and Da Rocha 2009).
-In that observational study, a similar pressure decrease was
+In that observational study, a similar pressure decrease was seen with the central surface pressure of the surface cyclone decreasing by 4hPa within six hours.